devshiro/hello-swift-pkg/README.md

 # HelloSwiftPkg

-A description of this package.
+A hello-world example of Swift Packages